Skip to main content

 If most staff roles see the platform as a control system, students see it as the academic journey itself.

 This role touches the largest number of workflow surfaces across the product.
-In practice, students experience proposal creation, milestone submission, feedback loops, revision cycles, progress tracking, and defense readiness as one connected path rather than as separate administrative steps.
+In practice, students experience group-leader approval, team formation, proposal creation, milestone submission, feedback loops, revision cycles, progress tracking, and defense readiness as one connected path rather than as separate administrative steps.

 Fastest route through this guide